How is Zeffy free?

 Nonprofit guides

-Think of an event where the suspense of a raffle meets the excitement of an auction — that's the magic of a tricky tray, Chinese auction, Chinese raffle, or penny social!
+Think of an event where the suspense of a raffle meets the excitement of an auction — that's the magic of a tricky tray, Chinese auction, or penny social.
 This unique blend offers nonprofits a fresh way to engage donors and boost revenue.
+Our guide covers everything from the official rules to step-by-step planning, prize ideas, and a real case study showing $39,935 raised with zero platform fees.

 What is a Chinese auction?